-V. The submission of a bespoke Design and Access Statement with future planning application(s), recognising the prominent and sensitive location of the Beaumont Hall area as a northern gateway into Lancaster and its proximity to the Bay Gateway which is to the north.
-The design, layout and materials used should be
+V. The submission of a bespoke Design and Access Statement with future planning application(s), recognising the prominent and sensitive location of the Beaumont Hall area as a northern gateway into Lancaster and its proximity to the Bay

-- sympathetic to the locality and create a strong sense of place, providing a well-designed and high quality environment for its residents; - VI.
-Support will be given to development which seeks to adopts sustainable construction and design practices in accordance with Policy DM30, aimed at minimising energy use, reducing emissions and maximising energy and water efficiency in accordance with Policy DM30.
-Proposals should must also investigate opportunities to deliver electric charging points and other associated infrastructure for electric vehicles in accordance with Policy DM31 DM62 of the Development Management DPD; - VII.
+Gateway which is to the north.
+The design, layout and materials used should be sympathetic to the locality and create a strong sense of place, providing a welldesigned and high quality environment for its residents;

+- VI.
+Support will be given to development which adopts sustainable construction and design practices in accordance with Policy DM30, aimed at minimising energy use, reducing emissions and maximising energy and water efficiency.
+Proposals must also deliver electric charging points and other associated infrastructure for electric vehicles in accordance with Policy DM62 of the Development Management DPD; - VII.
 Proposals should seek to provide positive inter-relationships with the adjacent Lancaster Canal in accordance with Policy T3 of this DPD, providing a sufficient buffer between new development and the Canal, which is designated as a Biological Heritage Site (BHS); - VIII.
 Appropriate safeguarding to the satisfaction of National Grid / Electricity Northwest from the overhead powerlines which run across the site.